iotaledger/integration-services/documentation/docs/basics/authentication/example_java.md

 ### 1. Request a Nonce

-First, request a nonce and supply your identity id.
+First, request a nonce and supply your id.

 :::info
 You can find your current API version using the [http://localhost:3000/info](http://localhost:3000/info) endpoint.
 This example uses `v0.1`.
 :::

 ```java
 private String createNonce(String didId)
 			throws IOException, URISyntaxException, ParseException, InvalidAPIResponseException {